SFC-Sarge/LinqLanguageEditor2022/README.md

 >Note: This is not a replacement for [LinqPad](https://www.linqpad.net/), which in my opinon is the best Linq Query builder/tester on the market.
 I recommend you try LinqPad and then purchase a license for it.

-This works by using "LinqPad Launchers for Command-Line Support"!
-LPRun7-x64.exe runs the query and then returns the script and results of the script to the Visual Studio 2022 Toolwindow called:

 ## My Linq Query Tool Window

 ![My Linq Query Tool Window](https://user-images.githubusercontent.com/67446778/148121369-fac645c0-009b-46a6-9db3-516b87e11d1e.png)